Rubric Best Practices, Examples, and Templates

 - Use clear, specific and student-friendly language

-- Focus on broad characteristics and distinguish strong work from work that needs more improvement in your descriptions.
+- Focus on broad characteristics that distinguish strong work from work needing improvement.

-- Keep the focus on overall quality rather than isolated elements.
+- Keep the emphasis on overall quality, not isolated elements.

 - “The argument is clear, well-supported with strong evidence, and logically structured.”
 (Excellent);